-- 3.1 Contact pension provider to find out what your pension will be at the time you want to retire; - 3.2 Get independent financial advice before you make any decisions about your retirement; - 3.3 Feel free to discuss your future plans about retirement with your manager as part of your normal performance discussions with them; - 3.4 Give your manager as much notice as possible, confirmed in writing, that you want to retire: preferably at least three months but the notice period in your contract of employment as a minimum; - 3.5 If you are a member of the Local Government Pension Scheme, you'll need to give more notice that that in your contract of employment, as they need at least 20 working days to process requests for retirement: - 3.6 In your notice of retirement letter, say what you want your last working day to be; - 3.7 Meet with your manager when they arrange your exit interview and be prepared to discuss: your handover; outstanding holidays; days; final payments; how you want to communicate your departure; and whether you want a leaving celebration; - 3.8 If you haven't done so in any other way, raise any issues or concerns you have about work at your exit interview: - 3.9 The date of retirement cannot be altered unless there are exceptional circumstances, which must be agreed by your line manager, e.g. a serious occurrence that has a significant impact on your future plans.
+- 3.1 Contact your pension provider to find out what your pension will be at the time you want to retire. - 3.2 Get independent financial advice before you make any decisions about your retirement. - 3.3 Feel free to discuss your future plans about retirement with your manager as part of your normal performance discussions with them. - 3.4 Give your manager as much notice as possible, and confirm in writing, that you want to retire; preferably at least three months notice but as a minimum it needs to be the notice period as detailed in your contract of employment. - 3.5 If you're a member of the Local Government Pension Scheme, you may need to give more notice than is specified in your contract of employment, as they need at least 20 working days to process retirement requests. - 3.6 In your notice of retirement letter, say what you want your last working day to be. - 3.7 Meet with your manager when they arrange your exit interview and prepare to discuss: your handover; outstanding holidays; final payments; how you want to communicate your departure; and whether you want a leaving celebration. - 3.8 If you haven't done so in any other way, raise any issues or concerns you have about work at your exit interview. - 3.9 The date of retirement cannot be altered unless there are exceptional circumstances, which must be agreed by your line manager, for example, a serious occurrence that has a significant impact on your future plans.

-4. Retirement: Manager Responsibilities
+4. Retirement: manager responsibilities

-- 4.1 Do not assume someone wants to retire just because you consider them to be of retirement age; - 4.2 Ask all employees about future plans as part of one-to-one meetings; - 4.3 When an employee is talking about their retirement, ask if they've contacted their pension provider to find out what their pension benefits will be.
-Advise them to get independent financial advice before they make any final decisions - 4.4 When an employee gives notice to retire, make sure there is enough time before the date they want to leave for them to give their contractual notice; - 4.5 After you get a notice to retire from an employee, set up a meeting with them to discuss: handover; outstanding holidays; final payments; how they want to communicate their departure; and whether they want a leaving celebration; - 4.6 Process the employee's leaver form in the normal way, following the leaver process which is on the Orb.
+- 4.1 Don't assume someone wants to retire just because you consider them to be of retirement age. - 4.2 Ask all employees about future plans as part of one-to-one meetings. - 4.3 When an employee is talking about their retirement, ask if they've contacted their pension provider to find out what their pension benefits will be.
+Advise them to get independent financial advice before they make any final decisions. - 4.4 When an employee gives notice to retire, make sure there's enough time before the date they want to leave for them to give their contractual notice. - 4.5 After you get a notice to retire from an employee, set up a meeting with them to discuss: handover; outstanding holidays; final payments; how they want to communicate their departure; and whether they want a leaving celebration. - 4.6 Process the employee's leaver form in the normal way, following the leaver process on the Orb.

-5 Flexible Retirement
+5 Flexible retirement